tysonwil/SoftwareRAID/README.txt

 //
 //////////////////////////// 80 columns wide //////////////////////////////////

+Flow of program: Go through main; jump to choose system (picks one of the 4 doRaid methods); once you are within a given doRaid function, the rest of the executable code will run the trace file.

 For RAID 0 and 10, all tests are passing.
-In regards to RAID 4 and 5, all recovered disks displayed accurate readings when possible with the limited tests we exercised.
+In regards to RAID 4 and 5, all recovered disks displayed accurate readings when possible with the tests we exercised.
 Also, make note that Additive Parity was implemented in both 4 and 5.
+There are no memory leaks nor corruption problems.